DamjanT1988/TIME-SCHEDULER-MANAGEMENT-SYSTEM-TEST/README.md

 # CAIRE Field Service Routing Demo

 This project implements the CAIRE full-stack work sample using Next.js, TypeScript, Timefold.ai, Bryntum SchedulerPro, and React Leaflet.
 It demonstrates baseline schedule visualization, optimization through the Timefold Route Plans API, KPI calculations, drag-and-drop edits, adjustable layout modes, fallback solver logic, and a geographic map layer showing all visits colored per technician.
 GitHub Copilot and ChatGPT were used to accelerate development, as encouraged in the assignment.
+The assignment took about 8 hours in one session (Saturday).

 -----------------------------------------------------------------------